Sucina: Amenities

+Outside of the plaza the town boasts several other bars, cafes and restauarants, a health centre, dental surgery, veterinarian centre, supermarkets, a second bank, a petrol station, tobacconist, and a kiosk selling snacks such as crisps, salted popcorn (palomitas – little doves or pigeons if you prefer), and sunflower seeds.

 Sucina has two town halls.
 The older one is deep in the old town.
 Inside is a small theatre and a hairdresser, plus information regarding activities, courses, and events.
-Outside the town hall is a play area for children. long the benches, the older townsfolk seek refuge from the sun under the shade of the trees, keeping guard whilst their children play.
+Outside the town hall is a play area for children and benches where the older townsfolk seek refuge from the sun under the shade of the trees, keeping guard whilst the children play.
 A small platform stage can also be found outside the Ayuntamiento, where the steps of the town hall are utilised as makeshift seats, for any outdoor staged events.
-A few hundred yards away, just on the cusp of the town, one may discover the second and newer town hall, with a far more modern feel and almost clinical design.
-Several meters adjacent, there is a petrol station and a tobacconist.
-On one corner is a kiosk selling crisps, salted popcorn (palomitas - little doves or pigeons if you prefer), and sunflower seeds.

 History

 Around the 16th or 17th century, Murcia’s countryside population began to grow.
-Sucina’s appointment was known as ‘El Pozo de Sucina’, translated as ‘Sucina’s Well’ and also known as Cañada de Sucina - Sucina’s canyons.
+Sucina’s appointment was known as ‘El Pozo de Sucina’, translated as ‘Sucina’s Well’ and also known as Cañada de Sucina – Sucina's canyons.